What's tricuspid valve regurgitation?

-Tricuspid regurgitation often results from an enlarged lower heart chamber (the ventricle).
+Tricuspid regurgitation often results from an enlarged lower heart chamber (right ventricle).

-Other diseases may also affect the tricuspid regurgitation, most commonly infective endocarditis (valve infection), and less commonly, Marfan syndrome, rheumatoid arthritis, rheumatic fever (PDF), injury, carcinoid tumors, and myxomatous degeneration.
+Other diseases also may cause tricuspid regurgitation, most commonly infective endocarditis (valve infection), and less commonly, Marfan syndrome, rheumatoid arthritis, rheumatic fever (PDF)(link opens in new window), injury, carcinoid tumors, and myxomatous degeneration.

-An important risk for tricuspid regurgitation is the use of the diet substance called “Fen-Phen” (phentermine and fenfluramine) or dexfenfluramine.
+Tricuspid regurgitation also is associated with the use of the diet drug “Fen-Phen” (fenfluramine and phentermine).

 What are the symptoms of tricuspid valve regurgitation?

-Tricuspid regurgitation may not have any symptoms or the symptoms be vague, such as weakness and fatigue, which develop because the heart is not pumping enough blood to allow the body to receive the needed oxygen.
+Tricuspid regurgitation may not have symptoms or the symptoms be vague, such as weakness and fatigue.
+These symptoms develop because the heart is not pumping enough blood to allow the body to receive the needed oxygen.

 Other symptoms may include: